Canyon Spirit Rail Journey

 My premier room on the top floor of the 24-storey hotel was indulgence personified: a plush king bed, a spacious living area, a marble-clad bathroom, and panoramic views of both the city and the snow-capped mountains.
 A twilight stroll through the manicured gardens, fountains humming softly, was the ideal prologue to the adventure ahead.

-DAY 1 – Salt Lake City – Moab
+DAY 1: Salt Lake City – Moab

 A Window to the American West

-The morning began with excitement and hesitation as I left my suitcase in my room to Canyon Spirit’s luggage crew to pick it up, who promised it would reappear in my Moab hotel room.
+The morning began with excitement and hesitation as I left my suitcase in my room for Canyon Spirit’s luggage crew to pick it up, who promised it would reappear in my Moab hotel room.
 One of the many features of Canyon Spirit.

 Boarding began promptly at 8:00 am.
 The moment I stepped into coach CB01, I was greeted by warm smiles and a carriage bathed in natural light from the sweeping glass windows that make every seat feel like the best in the house.

-Our hosts for the next three days—Mike, Jill, Leigh, and Chef Crystal—introduced themselves before offering a thoughtful cultural acknowledgement to the Indigenous communities of Utah and Colorado.
+Our hosts for the next three days, Mike, Jill, Leigh, and Chef Crystal, introduced themselves before offering a thoughtful cultural acknowledgement to the Indigenous communities of Utah and Colorado.
 Moments later, mimosas were raised in a toast as Salt Lake City faded behind us.

 The scenery unfolded like an illustrated storybook: the dramatic Book Cliffs, the looping curves of the Gilluly Loops, the legendary Castle Gate, and vast canyonlands shaped by time and storytelling.
-The hosts’ commentary—part history, part geology, part humour—was exceptional.
+The hosts’ commentary, part history, part geology, part humour, was exceptional.

 Dining Onboard